 Tomorrow's Inner Loop

-In order to encourage sustainable economic growth and create a more livable downtown, Rochester plans to reconstruct a 2/3 mile stretch of the eastern segment of the Inner Loop between Monroe Avenue and Charlotte Street into a high quality complete city street.
+In order to encourage sustainable economic growth and create a more livable Downtown, Rochester is in the process of reconstructing a 2/3 mile stretch of the eastern segment of the Inner Loop between Monroe Ave and Charlotte St into a high quality complete city street.

 Reconstructing the Inner Loop East from an expressway to a complete street will produce a myriad of benefits, including: